Dherse/TRTP2/README.md

 ## Project structure

-The project structure is as follows :

 - `base/`       - the base implementation, instructions, etc. for the project
 - `bin/`        - the binary output files, normally empty, cleaned using `make clean`
 - `headers/`    - header definitions for the project
+- `lib/`        - faster CRC32 implementation (instead of ZLIB)
 - `report/`     - contains the LateX source code and resources for the report
 - `src/`        - contains the C source code of the project, `src/main.c` is the main function
 - `tests/`      - contains test definitions, best ran using `make clean && make test`
 - `gitlog.stat` - required `git log --stat` output, generated using `make stat`
 - `Makefile`    - the make file
 - `README.md`   - informations about the project for the code review
-- `rapport.pdf` - the required report in PDF format, generated using `make report`
+- `rapport.pdf` - the required report in PDF format, generated using `make report` (note that it is exclusively in French)
+- `setup.sh`    - used during testing to create a RAM disk for performance testing

 ## Makefile

 - `all`: cleans and builds the code
-- `clean`: deletes all build artifacts
+- `build`: builds the code
+- `test_build`: builds the debug version
 - `release`: builds are release version (max optimization, no debug symbol)
-- `build`: builds the code
+- `clang`: builds using clang, slightly better performance the the tested GCC, but marginal
 - `run`: run the release version (**does not build**)
-- `debug`: builds a version with debug symbols and no optimization
 - `test`: builds & tests the code
+- `clean`: deletes all build artifacts
 - `stat`: generates gitlog.stat
 - `install_tectonic`: installs the report builder, requires [cargo/rust](https://rust-lang.org)
-- `report`: uses tectonic to build a PDF version (can take a **loooong** time the first time)
+- `report`: uses tectonic to build a PDF version (can take a **long** time the first time)
-- `valgrind`: runs valgrind.
-Please read the valgrind section for details
+- `valgrind`: runs valgrind on the final executable
-- `helgrind`: runs helgrind.
-Please read the helgrind section for details
+- `helgrind`: runs helgrind on the final executable
-- `memcheck`: runs memcheck
+- `memcheck`: runs memcheck on the final executable
-- `callgrind`: runs callgrind in order to generate ca callgraph.
+- `callgrind`: runs callgrind in order to generate a callgraph.
-- `plot`: plots the callgraph into `callgraph.png`
+- `plot`: plots the callgraph into `callgraph.png`, requires python2 and graphviz
+- `debug`: builds a version with debug symbols and no optimization
+- `tcpdump`: runs tcpdumb to get a UDP network trace
+- `archive`: cleans, build the report and pack the final archive that had to be submitted for the project

 ## Command line arguments

 Here is the printed usage for the application :

 ```
-Multithreaded TRTP receiver.
+1 milion packets per second capable TRTP receiver

 Usage:
-  ./receiver [options] <ip> <port>
+  ./bin/receiver [options] <ip> <port>

 Options:
   -m  Max. number of connection   [default: 100]